Bosonization in $R$-paraparticle Luttinger models: paraparticles

 In the low temperature limit of $\beta \to \infty$,

-i.e., the occupation number close to absolute zero is proportional to a Heaviside step function $\theta(x)$, and therefore the $R$-paraparticle possesses a fermi surface structure.
-This motivates us to classify $R$-paraparticles that satisfy Eq.~\eqref{eq:11b} as $R$-parafermions.
-Analogously, we show in the Appendix that when $d_{n} \neq 0$ for all $n$, the average occupation of the particle resembles bose statistics, and therefore these $R$-paraparticles are categorized as $R$-parabosons.
-In Green's paraparticle formulation, these behaviors were also observed in \cite{Stoilova_2020}.
+i.e., the occupation number close to absolute zero is proportional to a Heaviside step function $\theta(x)$, and therefore the $R$ paraparticle possesses a Fermi-surface-like structure.
+This motivates the classification of $R$ paraparticles that satisfy Eq.~\eqref{eq:10b} as $R$ parafermions.
+Analogously, we show in the Appendix that when $d_{n} \neq 0$ for all $n$, the average occupation of the particle resembles Bose statistics, and therefore these $R$ paraparticles are categorized as $R$ parabosons.
+A similar classification scheme was also used in Refs.~\cite{li_2025_PRD, li_2025_JHEP}, albeit not expounded in terms of the $R$ paraparticles' occupation statistics.
+In Fig.~\ref{fig:1}(a), we present several examples of the occupation statistics of $R$-paraparticles described by different single-mode partition functions.
+The partition functions $z(x) = (1 + x)^m$ are representative of $m$-component fermions, while $z(x) = 1 + mx$ describes $n'=1$ $R$ parafermions. $R$-paraboson occupations described by the dashed lines are obtained from $R'= -R$, where $R$ describes the $R$ parafermion designated with the same curve color.
+These occupation behaviors were also predicted in Green's paraparticle formulation \cite{Stoilova_2020}.

-The requirement that $d_{n>n'} = 0$ implies an exclusion principle is at play within the $R$-paraparticle's GCR.
-In general, this can be expressed as
+The requirement that $d_{n>n'} = 0$ implies an exclusion principle is at play within the $R$ paraparticle's GCR.
+In general, this can be interpreted as the operator algebra satisfying

-where $p=1$ is the usual Pauli exclusion principle.
+where $p=1$ reduces to Pauli's exclusion principle.
 This definition is analogous to Green's $p$-ordered parafermions, to which there can be at most $p$ particles in the same quantum state \cite{Greenberg_1965}.
-We therefore define a $p$-ordered $R$-parafermions as $R$-paraparticles that satisfy Eq.~\eqref{eq:12}, i.e., allowing at most $p$ particles of the \textit{same} flavor in a single mode.
-The maximum number of $R$-paraparticles that can occupy a single mode, $n'$, need not be equal to $p$.
+We therefore define $p$-ordered $R$ parafermions as $R$ paraparticles that satisfy Eq.~\eqref{eq:12}, i.e., allowing at most $p$ particles of the \textit{same} flavor in a single mode.
+By definition, we have $n' \geq p$.